Neural Machine Translation in Linear Time: Neural Translation Model

 Given a string $\vec{s}$ from a source language, a neural translation model estimates a distribution $p(\vec{t}|\vec{s})$ over strings $\vec{t}$ of a target language.
 The distribution indicates the probability of a string $\vec{t}$ being a translation of $\vec{s}$.
 A product of conditionals over the tokens in the target $\vec{t} = t_0,...,t_N$ leads to a tractable formulation of the distribution:

 Each conditional factor expresses complex and long-range dependencies among the source and target tokens.
-The strings are usually sentences of the respective languages; the tokens are words or, as in the present case, characters.
-The network that models $p(\vec{t}|\vec{s})$ is composed of two sub-networks, a source network that processes the source string into a representation and a target network that uses the source representation to generate the target string \citep{kalchbrenner13emnlp}.
-The target network functions as a language model for the target language.
+The strings are usually sentences of the respective languages; the tokens are words or, as in the our case, characters.
+The network that models $p(\vec{t}|\vec{s})$ is composed of two parts: a source network (the encoder) that processes the source string into a representation and a target network (the decoder) that uses the source representation to generate the target string \citep{kalchbrenner13emnlp}.
+The decoder functions as a language model for the target language.

 A neural translation model has some basic properties.
-The target network is autoregressive in the target tokens and the network is sensitive to the ordering of the tokens in the source and target strings.
+The decoder is autoregressive in the target tokens and the model is sensitive to the ordering of the tokens in the source and target strings.
 It is also useful for the model to be able to assign a non-zero probability to any string in the target language and retain an open vocabulary.